 Best Wind Speed For You And Your Boat

 Knowing the best wind speed for you and your boat takes time.
-If you decide to go out in the heavy wind, you could be capsized.
+You could be capsized if you decide to go out in the heavy wind.
 Heavy wind with the wrong kind of boat can be hazardous and even life-threatening.

 Even the best sailors can capsize if they are in the wrong boat with hefty winds.
 For most beginners, it is recommended that you learn to sail and be comfortable with the boat when the wind speed is under 10 knots.